 Take things slow and be patient with both dogs.
 They may try to show dominance or act frightened at first.
 With time and patience it should get easier.
 You're not comfortable around new people in the first few minutes after you meet them, and the same is true for your dog.

 Studies have shown that dogs can sense anxiety and stress in humans.
 In turn, this makes the dog more anxious and stressed.
+Thus, it's important that you remain calm at all times when attempting to make two dogs to get along and like each other.

-It's important that you remain calm at all times when learning how to make dogs get along.
-No yelling, no anger and certainly no physical correction.
+There should be no yelling, no anger and certainly no physical correction.
 The best thing that you can do is to remain calm and relaxed.
 If you're feeling stressed, take a break and separate the dogs until you can calm down.

 3. Figure Out Possible Triggers

 One of the dogs may be a little extra irritable because they aren't feeling well or they are in pain.
 This is common if one (or both) of the dogs is older.
+The key is getting to the bottom of this trigger and, if possible, remove it before proceeding with the introduction.

 4. Let the Dogs Decide the Pecking Order